 Automated Staging Through Your Web Host

 This is the Holy Grail in terms of quick and easy setup.
-Some web hosts, especially in the WordPress space, are offering one-click staging sites that make a copy of your live site.
-From there, you can test out any changes within the staging environment and, when ready, simply overwrite your live site with those changes.
+Some web hosts, especially in the WordPress space, offer one-click staging sites that make a copy of your live site.
+From there, you can test out any changes within the staging environment and, when ready, overwrite your live site with those changes.

 Copy Your Existing Site to a Fresh WordPress Install on Your Web Server

-Building your own staging site can be accomplished manually or with the help of some plugins that will save you some time.
-The biggest issue with doing everything manually is that there isn’t necessarily an easy way to move data back and forth unless you’re a command line wizard.
+Building your own staging site can be accomplished manually or with the help of a plugin that will save you some time.
+The biggest issue with doing everything manually is that there isn’t necessarily an easy way to move data back and forth unless you’re a command-line wizard.

 Therefore, using a helpful plugin is highly recommended.
 Here are a few worth your consideration:

 WP Staging really might be the “next best thing” to a web host that offers one-click staging environments.
 The free version of the plugin will automatically clone your site into a separate subfolder and perform all the necessary database changes for you in the background.